shinefield/mangoszerodocumentation/database/world/reserved-name.rst

 .. note::

-    any character with any access level bigger than default player level may create a character using a reserved name.
+    Any character with any access level bigger than default player level may create a character using a reserved name.

 Table structure